rdk/p2rank/distro/doc/dataset-file-format.md

 liganated/1a82a.pdb   predictions/fpocket/1a82a_out/1a82a_out.pdb
 liganated/1aaxa.pdb   predictions/fpocket/1aaxa_out/1aaxa_out.pdb
 ~~~
-A dataset that defines pairs of liganated protein and binding site pedictions for this protein made by some prediction method, in this case, Fpocket.
+A dataset that defines pairs of liganated protein and binding site predictions for this protein made by some prediction method, in this case, Fpocket.
 It is used for rescoring and evaluating predictions of other methods (using `prank rescore <dataset-whih-pairs.ds>`).